MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 });
 ```

 In the example above, the user uses `microstrategy.embeddingContexts.embedLibraryPage` to embed a MicroStrategy Library home page.
-After the embedded page is loaded, the user may click a dossier in the dossier list to go to a dossier consumption page, or RMC the "Edit" menu to go to a dossier authoring page.
+After the embedded page is loaded, the user may click a dashboard in the dashboard list to go to a dashboard consumption page, or RMC the "Edit" menu to go to a dashboard authoring page.
 The user could use fields `props.customUi.dossierConsumption` and `props.customUi.dossierAuthoring` to show or hide the components in these 2 pages.

 The details of `props.customUi` are as below: